 I wanted to die for so long and I had hated that sideshow from the beginning.
 All I wanted was to connect with another, to be open and honest within the framework of time, space, and our human bodies.

 To begin to understand the world outside the human head, I had to be able to see my own delusions from a different perspective.
-It was tempting but impossible to plead ignorance.

 So many narratives, so many plot twists.
 Everyone keeps trying to follow it and define themselves within it, even though the plot was lost from the beginning.
 I can’t remember when I gave up on the idea of a coherent story.